mad1fyJourn3y/gruyere-hacksncodes/README.md

 Overall, Google Gruyere provides a safe and interactive way for users to understand why cybersecurity matters and how to take personal steps toward protecting their online presence.
 Now,I want you to open the shared link and do these steps:

-      {Sign up for an account for yourself to use when hacking.
-Do not use the same password for your Gruyere account as you use for any real service.
+      {Sign up for an account for yourself to use on the website.
       Fill in your account's profile, including a username,and a Private snippet.
-      Create a snippet (via "New Snippet") and type anything. why?
+      Create a snippet (via "New Snippet") and type a messege,that messege along with your username will be on the webpage. why?
-To simulate accounts real account attacks and administrating tools used to manage a server.
+To simulate real account attacks and administrating tools used to manage a server.

 https://google-gruyere.appspot.com/